mingzhao1103/Covid19_R/README.md

-## Crime Reports in San Francisco: Larceny-Theft from 2003 to 2014
+## Booster Effects on COVID-19: A County-Level Study in the U.S.

-#### Project Statement
+#### Project Goal

-- A study on incidents of larceny-theft using Exploratory Data Analysis and Time Series Analysis
+- This project examines the effects of booster rate on weekly new COVID-19 cases at the county level.
+Linear regression and Negative Binomial Regression are proposed to study the count data

 #### Outline

+- Introduction
-- Data Preprocessing
+- Background
-  - Crime data
+- Descriptive Analysis
-  - Unemployment data
+  - Univariate Statistics
-  - Weather data
+  - Bivariate Statistics
-- Exploratory Data Analysis
+- Predictive Analysis
-  - Crime and Time
-  - Crime and District
-  - Crime and Unemployment
-  - Crime and Temperature
-- Model Training and Forcasting
-  - Time Series Regression
-  - ARIMA
-  - SARIMA
+  - **Linear Regression**
-  - SARIMAX
+  - **Negative Binomial Regression**
-- Conclusion
+- Sensitivity Analysis

 #### HTML Preview